Mammals and parrots share characteristics, leading to confusion over their scientific classification.

 According to New Scientist, parrots are clever birds capable of complex cognition.
 The genes that assist with brain development are similar to those of humans.

-Do Birds Sleep Like Mammals?
+Birds Don’t Sleep Like Mammals

 Parrots also sleep with half of their brain awake.
 Known as unihemispheric slow-wave sleep, birds can watch out for predators while they’re most vulnerable.